opendatacube/datacube-core/docs/ops/prepare_scripts.rst

      $ python index_from_s3_bucket.py --help
      Usage: index_from_s3_bucket.py [OPTIONS] BUCKET_NAME

         Enter Bucket name.
-Optional to enter configuration file to access a different database
+It is optional to enter a configuration file to access a different database.

      Options:
         -c, --config PATH  Pass the configuration file to access the database